 It is generally recommended that everyone consider purchasing life insurance, regardless of their occupation or hobbies.
 Life insurance can provide financial protection for your loved ones in the event of your death, helping to cover expenses such as funeral costs, outstanding debts, and ongoing living expenses.

-We wanted to take a moment and discuss what it might be like to apply for a traditional life insurance policy as a “hang glider” so that we can answer some of the most common questions we get from folks who find themselves in this situation.
+For folks who enjoy Hang Gliding or Paragliding, that recommendation might take on a little bit more “oomph, ” especially for those who financially depend on their risk-taking loved ones.
+For this reason, we wanted to take a moment to discuss what it might be like to apply for a traditional life insurance policy as a “hang glider” so that we can answer some of the most common questions we get from people in this situation.

 Questions that will be addressed will include:

 - Can I qualify for a life insurance policy if I Hang Glide or Paraglide?

 - Why do life insurance companies care if I like to Hang Gliding or Paragliding?

 - What kind of information will the insurance companies ask me or be interested in?